SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

     ...
 ```

-The above `AddRedisConnectionMultiplexer(Configuration)` method call configures the `IConnectionMultiplexer` using the configuration built by the application and it then adds the connection to the service container.
+The `AddRedisConnectionMultiplexer(Configuration)` method call configures the `IConnectionMultiplexer` using the configuration built by the application and adds the connection to the service container.

+> Note: you can use both `IDistributedCache` and `IConnectionMultiplexer` in your application if you need to.

 ### 5.2.7 Use IConnectionMultiplexer

-Once you have configured and added the `IConnectionMultiplexer` to the service container, then its very simple to inject and use it in a controller or a view.
+Once you have configured and added the `IConnectionMultiplexer` to the service container, inject and use it in a controller or a view:

  ```csharp
  using Microsoft.Extensions.Caching.Distributed;